QubesOS/qubes-doc/introduction/issue-tracking.md

 should be assigned to **exactly one** milestone.
 The issue tracker does not allow assigning an issue to more than one milestone.
 If an issue is already assigned to a milestone, assigning it to a different one will *replace* the existing milestone assignment.
-No open issue should lack a milestone assignment.

 Most milestones correspond to specific Qubes OS releases.
-A bug report assigned to a release milestone indicates an alleged bug *in* that Qubes OS release.
-A task or enhancement assigned to a release milestone indicates that the goal is to implement or do that thing *in* or *for* that Qubes OS release.
+For **bug reports**, the milestone designates the *earliest supported release* in which that bug is known to exist.
+For **enhancements** and **tasks**,  the milestone indicates that the goal is to implement or do that thing *in* or *for* that release.

-The `Release TBD` (To Be Determined) milestone is for enhancements or tasks that will be specific to a Qubes OS release but have yet to be assigned to a specific release milestone.
-Bug reports should never be assigned to this milestone, because every bug is a problem or defect in something that already exists.
+The `Release TBD` (To Be Determined) milestone is for **enhancements** or **tasks** that will be specific to a Qubes OS release but have yet to be assigned to a specific release milestone. **Bug reports** should never be assigned to the `Release TBD` milestone, because every bug is a problem or defect in something that already exists.

-The `Non-release` milestone is for issues that are independent of the Qubes OS release cycle, including (but not limited to) website, documentation, and project management issues.
-These are issues that will never be assigned to a specific Qubes OS release milestone.
+The `Non-release` milestone is for issues that are independent of the Qubes OS release cycle, including (but not limited to) most website, documentation, and project management issues.

 ### Projects